 Travel in the off season or plan wayyy ahead – If you want to travel Japan on a budget my first piece of advice is to travel Japan in the off season.
-I travelled to Japan during cherry blossom season in April or for the fall foliage in November then beware of higher room rates and larger crowds.
+I travelled to Japan during cherry blossom season in April and for the fall foliage in November.
+These times had crazy higher room rates and larger crowds.
 Places also book up so quick that you are often left stuck booking the pricier places simply because there is no where else to stay unless your willing to spend the $400 a night on a nice hotel.
 So step one – avoid peak season.
 But it’s not all doom if you do go during peak seasons.
 Keep reading 🙂

 Get a Jrail Pass – When you are trying to travel Japan on a budget this price tag can be scary.
 I know I was Googling and searching for advice relentlessly.
 I know it’s a lot of money upfront but in the end it’s worth it – even if the price tag is almost $600 for 14 days of use.
-If you are going to be travelling to a lot of places.
+If you are going to be travelling to a lot of places then go for it.
 Check out which region you will be travelling in and get the Jrail Pass that fits you.
 The Jrail is also good for some local public transit which I thought was pretty cool.

-My favourite things to eat were yogurt and a banana, a bun from 100 yen bakery where some buns were 30 yen, kabocha squash, tempura and roasted vegetables from the supermarket which are hard to find I found, and then knowing me I’d eat out somewhere.
-We discovered MOS Burgres on our last day in Tokyo and they have amazing burgers and even a vegetarian option for super cheap!
+-My favourite things to eat were yogurt and a banana, a bun from 100 yen bakery where some buns were 30 yen, kabocha squash, tempura and roasted vegetables from the supermarket which are hard to find I found but you can do it.
+We also discovered MOS Burgres on our last day in Tokyo and they have amazing burgers and even a vegetarian option for super cheap!

 Stay at hostels or B&B’s – I know now that staying in a hotel probably wasn’t the smartest idea because I completely forgot you don’t really get a kitchen when staying in hotels.
 You usually go out to eat unless you have breakfast included which make sure you do if you decide to book a hotel!
 Hostels are reasonably priced in Japan but beware of peak seasons because prices are unfair for the small shoebox of a room you get.
 Check out Booking.com for some awesome room deals, usually with free cancelation.

-Limit shopping – Probably a “duh” thing to say when you’re trying to travel Japan on the cheap but it’s sooo easy to go on a spending spree especially if you are in Harajuku!
+Limit shopping – Probably a “duh” thing to say when you’re trying to travel Japan on a budget it’s sooo easy to go on a spending spree especially if you are in Harajuku!
 Don’t buy knick-nacks like key chains or things you find in gift shops near attractions.
-It’s all great in theory but I can’t tell you how many kawaii things I bought that I am now like, “What do I do with this?” because I don’t want to through it out but I’m also never going to have five anime key chains hanging from my iPhone like I did when I was 16..
+It’s all great in theory but I can’t tell you how many kawaii things I bought that I am now like, “What do I do with this?” because I don’t want to throw it out, but I’m also never going to have five anime key chains hanging from my iPhone like I did when I was 16..
 They are also expensive!
 Some key chains are $12 (It adds up!).
 Stick to things you realllyyyyy want and hold out for things you are actually going to use like clothes or vintage jewelry.

 Japan isn’t as expensive as everyone says it is and if you’re smart with your spending you can travel Japan on a budget.
-Like all counties it’s a pricy as your going to make it be.
+Like all counties it’s a pricy as you’re going to make it be.
 You just have to be smart with your money and limit your day to day spending.
 Map out what you want to see and either walk or use the subway stations which are more than easy to navigate.
 If you are unsure of something ask!
 The Japanese people I’ve met always go above and beyond to try and help me when I get lost or am looking for something.